imp1338/imp1338/README.md

 <!-- About Me -->
 ## 🚀 About Me:

-- 🔭 Currently honing my skills in cyber security and malware analysis.
+- 🔭 Currently honing my skills in cyber security, malware analysis, and software development.
-- 🌱 Learning about advanced software architecture and design patterns.
+- 🌱 Experienced in various programming languages including C++, C#, HTML, CSS, LUA, BATCH, KM, and Assembly.
-- 👯 Open to collaborating on challenging and innovative projects.
+- 👯 Open to collaborating on challenging and innovative projects, particularly in fields like malware analysis, cheating development, cyber security, backend, and frontend development.
-- 💬 Feel free to reach out to me for anything related to coding, cyber security, or development.
+- 💬 Feel free to reach out to me for anything related to coding, cyber security, or software development.
 - 📫 Connect with me on [Discord](https://discordapp.com/users/1199548157554593893)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy exploring new coding techniques and languages, always seeking the thrill of discovery.
+- ⚡ Fun fact: I've been exploring coding techniques and languages for 8 years, always seeking the thrill of discovery.

 <!-- GitHub Stats -->
 ## 📈 GitHub Stats: